seatgeek/react-infinite/README.md

 Allows a CSS class to be set on the scrollable container.

 ## Sample Code

+Code samples are now available in the `/examples` directory for your perusal.
+Two examples are provided, one for constant height with infinite loading and another with random variable heights with infinite loading.
+To generate the files necessary for the examples, execute `npm install && gulp build -E`.
+You may need to first install `gulp` with `npm install -g gulp`.

 To get you started, here is some sample code that implements an infinite scroll with an simulated delay of 2.5 seconds.
 A [live demo of this example is available](http://chairnerd.seatgeek.com/react-infinite-a-browser-ready-efficient-scrolling-container-based-on-uitableview/) on our blog.

 ```javascript